0xAX/asm/content/asm_2.md

     buffer resb 64
 ```

-After variables are defined we can start to use them in the code of our program.
-To use a variable we can refer it by name.
-Although there is a small thing to remember in the NASM assembly syntax.
-If we will access a variable just by a name, we will get the address of it but not the actual value this variable stores:
+After defining variables, we can start using them in our program's code.
+To use a variable, we can refer it by name.
+However, there is a small thing to remember in the NASM assembly syntax: accessing a variable by name gets us its address, not the actual value it stores:

 ```assembly
 ;; Move the address of the `num1` variable to the al register move al, num1
 ```

-If we want to get the actual value that is located by the given address we need to specify the variable name in square brackets:
+To get the actual value that located in the given address, we need to specify the variable name in square brackets:

 ```assembly
 ;; Move the value of num1 to the al register